Steps to Register for Classes

 - Please see your options if you have not successfully completed the course after two attempts.

-You'll find details for these tools on the Student Tab inside MyPortal.
+You'll find details for these tools in Applications (Apps) Section inside MyPortal

 - Use DegreeWorks inside plan and monitor progress toward your degree goals.
 You'll find details on